10 more medical workers diagnosed with coronavirus in Kyrgyzstan

 At least 10 new cases of coronavirus infection have been registered among medical workers in Kyrgyzstan.
 The Republican Emergency Response Center reported.

-According to the center, two health workers became infected in Bishkek, two — in Chui region and 6 — in Batken region.
+According to the center, one health worker became infected in Bishkek, three — in Osh city, two — in Chui region, two — in Osh region, one — in Issyk-Kul region and one — in Batken region.

-Two health workers have been discharged from hospital after recovery and seven more — from home isolation for 24 hours.
+Six health workers have been discharged from hospitals after recovery and ten more — from home isolation for 24 hours.